neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartI/ConceptsOfModernProgramming.rst

 		}
 	}

-From the infrastructure perspective, FLOW3 is structured as MVC framework, with the model being the Domain-Driven Design techniques.
+From the infrastructure perspective, TYPO3 Flow is structured as MVC framework, with the model being the Domain-Driven Design techniques.
 However, also in the controller and the view layer, the system has a strong support for domain objects: It can transparently convert